Skip to main content

 It was by no means easy, but there could only be one winner at the inaugural Read Up!
 Kingston 'battle of the books'.
-Congratulations to Chloe Daykin whose second novel The Boy Who Hit Play will be the first Read Up!
+Congratulations to Chloe Daykin, whose second novel The Boy Who Hit Play will be the first Read Up!
 Kingston book.
 The Boy Who Hit Play is a gripping tale of adventure and self-discovery told through the eyes of the unforgettable Elvis Crampton Lucas, soundsmith and YouTuber, which begins under a newspaper on a bench at the zoo.
-The Selection Panel felt that Elvis' intrepid quest to find out who he really is, will resonate with our students on the brink of their next big adventure: secondary school, making it a great read for the summer before they start.
+The Selection Panel felt that Elvis' intrepid quest, to find out who he really is, will resonate with students on the brink of their next big adventure: secondary school.
+This makes it a great read for the summer before the students start.

 'Funny, life-affirming...
 Captivating and thought-provoking.'

 Alison Baverstock presented the idea of Read up!
 Kingston at a meeting of primary heads of English from schools in Kingston and Richmond at the Twickenham Training Centre, 2 May 2019.

 The project proposal was well received.
 Copies of the previous Big Reads were also much appreciated.

 Following the success of Kingston University's Big Read, and Coombe Boys' School's partner initiative, a new reading programme for local schools is being proposed.
 The scheme will give all new Year 7 students and their teachers the same book to read before the start of term in September 2019.